-The mDSL Line Driver offers two proprietary loopback test modes.
-It also has a built-in V.52 BER test-pattern generator to evaluate the condition of the modems and the communication link.
+The Line Driver offers two proprietary loopback test modes, plus a built-in V.52 BER test-pattern generator to evaluate the condition of the modems and the communication link.
 These tests can be activated physically from the front panel or via the DTE interface.